mathmusicoverlord/orthrus/docsrc/rst/feature_selection.rst

 Feature Selection using IFR
 ===========================
-:py:class:`DataSet's <datasci.core.dataset.DataSet>` through its modular design makes it really easy to perform feature selection using a variety of feature selection methods.
-This tutorial provides an in depth look of using :py:meth:`feature_select <datasci.core.dataset.DataSet.feature_select>` method in combination with :py:class:`IFR <datasci.sparse.feature_selection.IterativeFeatureRemoval.IFR>`.
+:py:class:`DataSet's <orthrus.core.dataset.DataSet>` through its modular design makes it really easy to perform feature selection using a variety of feature selection methods.
+This tutorial provides an in depth look of using :py:meth:`feature_select <orthrus.core.dataset.DataSet.feature_select>` method in combination with :py:class:`IFR <orthrus.sparse.feature_selection.IterativeFeatureRemoval.IFR>`.

 The first step is to load the dataset and make sure we have the right attribute in the metadata.
 For this example we are going to work with the GSE730732 dataset and select features for controls vs shedders in hour 1 to 8.
 We resolved the issues with datatypes in GSE73072 dataset in `creating a dataset <create_dataset.html>`_, learnt how to `normalize the data <normalization_and_imputation.html>`_
 , and created a new attribute ``response`` in the `adding new attributes to metadata <add_new_attributes_using_queries.html>`_, please check these tutorial first.

     >>> # load dataset
-    >>> from datasci.core.dataset import load_dataset
+    >>> from orthrus.core.dataset import load_dataset
     >>> ds = load_dataset('path/to/gse73072.ds')
     >>> class_attr = 'Response'
-    >>> from datasci.preprocessing.batch_corrections import Limma
+    >>> from orthrus.preprocessing.batch_corrections import Limma
     >>> limma_obj = Limma()
     >>> #Apply Limma on SubjectID attribute
     >>> ds.normalize(limma_obj, norm_name='Limma', supervised_attr='SubjectID')